Lower Yosemite Falls Hike, Best Hikes in Yosemite National Park

 Yosemite Shuttle System

 Yosemite offers many ways to get around, including the free Yosemite Valley Shuttle System and the Easy Valley Shuttle.
-There’s also the Mariposa Grove Shuttle, a free ride to Badger Pass Ski Area, Tuolumne Meadows Shuttle, and a fee-based YARTS system.
+There’s also the Mariposa Grove Shuttle, a free ride to Badger Pass Ski Area, Tuolumne Meadows Shuttle, and a fee-based YARTS system

 Check out the Yosemite Shuttle System page on the park’s website here.

-FAQs to Help Those Visiting Yosemite
+FAQs for Visiting Yosemite

-Note that swimming is not allowed in these locations: Hetch Hetchy Reservoir, Dana Fork of the Tuolumne River, Emerald Pool and Silver Apron , Lake Eleanor Reservoir (check for updates), 100 yards upstream from and in Wawona Domestic Water Intake
+Yes, the Merced River is a popular place to cool off, raft, kayak, or boat.
+Tenaya Lake is another calm body of water.
+Note that swimming is not allowed in these locations: Hetch Hetchy Reservoir, Dana Fork of the Tuolumne River, Emerald Pool and Silver Apron, Lake Eleanor Reservoir (check for updates), 100 yards upstream from and in Wawona Domestic Water Intake.

-Yes there are as many as 500 black bears in the vicinity of Yosemite National Park.
+Yes, there are as many as 500 black bears in the vicinity of Yosemite National Park.
 There are no grizzly bears in California.
-The iconic California Grizzly Bear, has been extinct since 1924, giving California the unique distinction of being the only state in the U.S. to feature an extinct animal on its flag.
+The iconic California Grizzly Bear has been extinct since 1924, giving California the unique distinction of being the only state in the U.S. to feature an extinct animal on its flag.

 Absolutely!
 Arriving in the morning and staying for the day is still a great way to see the park if you’re short on time.
-You’ll want to plan ahead of time to prioritize the sight that are most important to you.
+You’ll want to plan ahead of time to prioritize the sights that are most important to you.
 You can do that here.

 Yes.
 Getting into Yosemite is the most frustrating part of any trip to the park.
 Staying at a lodge or campground inside the park will allow you to avoid wasting hours in long lines to get into the park each day.